ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ::: tip
 The method `ct.rooms.append` (as well as `ct.rooms.prepend`) may be also used for reusing other stuff than UI layers.
 For example, we can place all the backgrounds to a separate room, and then call `ct.rooms.prepend("YourBackgroundRoom");` to import them.
 This is especially useful while making complex layered backgrounds with a parallax effect.

-But what is important is the `isUi: true` flag.
-This particular parameter differentiates UI layers from other ones, e.g. from that background room.
 :::

 If you now run your game, you should see the crystal counter in the top-left corner: